Low Back Pain

 The low back, or lumbar area, serves a number of important functions for the human body.
-These functions include structural support, movement, and protection of the abdominal organs.
+These include structural support, movement, and protection of the abdominal organs.

-When we stand, the lower back is functioning to support the weight of the upper body.
-When we bend, extend, or rotate the lower back is involved in the movement.
-Injury to the structures important for weight bearing, such as the bony spine, muscles, tendons, and ligaments, is often quite painful and limiting to mobility.
+When we stand, the lower back supports the weight of the upper body.
+When we bend, extend, or rotate the lower back provides strength and stability for the movement.
+Injury to the weight bearing structures, such as the bony spine, muscles, tendons, and ligaments, is often quite painful and limiting to mobility.

 How We Develop Low Back Pain | SF

 There are many potential causes of low back pain.
-Depending on the specific etiology of your pain, Dr. Smith will craft a targeted treatment appropriate for you.
+Depending on the specific etiology of your pain, we will craft a targeted treatment appropriate for you.

 - Muscle Strain or Ligament Sprain